 CIARÁN m Irish

 .
 This was the name of two Irish saints: Saint Ciarán the Elder, the patron of the Kingdom of Munster, and Saint Ciarán of Clonmacnoise, the founder of a monastery in the 6th century.

 CICERO m Ancient Roman

 Roman cognomen derived from Latin cicer

 .
-Marcus Tullius Cicero (known simply as Cicero) was a statesman, orator and author of the 1st century BC.
+Marcus Tullius Cicero (now known simply as Cicero) was a statesman, orator and author of the 1st century BC.
 He was a political enemy of Mark Antony, who eventually had him executed.

 CILLIAN m Irish

 combined with a diminutive suffix.
 This was the name of a 7th-century Irish saint who evangelized in Franconia.
 He was martyred in Würzburg.